However, as there are many wine regions in Hungary to choose from, none is probably more well known and famous as the Tokaji region for

 Hetzolo's wines are really good by the way.

 That being said, I went to another cellar where something very interesting happened.
 We were just about done, stumbling back to our hotel, when we passed by a place and figured well why not we'll check it out.
 The wines were good, the place was messy.
 The cellar was filled with HUNDREDS of empty liquor bottles, everything from wine, to beer, to bottles of Bacardi.
 What is up with this place I thought?
 We were being siphoned wine from jugs which was quite fun, having a good time.
 Everything was inexpensive there was not pressure what so ever.
-Suddenly our host an older man, came to our table and placed a very old molded bottle on our table.
+Suddenly our host an older man,

 We had already been to several wineries, had enough wine at his place and I sort of quickly motioned him to stop pouring.
 He then spoke in his best English "mini" meaning he was just giving us a real small taste of something.
 And that something was really interesting as he pointed to the bottle on the table.
 He was pointing at the bottle on the table, and then our glass as to say this is what this is, please look.
 I glanced at the bottle and my jaw nearly hit the floor.